What is Sealing (Expungement) of A Record?

 If all of the following six statements are true for your situation, you will be able to request an expungement.

-- The conviction you are trying to seal is NOT one of the crimes and/or categories of crimes listed below.
+- If the conviction you are trying to seal is NOT one of the crimes and/or categories of crimes listed below.
 (Convictions of the crimes listed CANNOT be sealed.)

 - Rape (ORC 2907.02)